tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: should be able to get basic descriptions from Container and Creature classes
 			- DONE: need methods in class for this - reuse in Container & Creature examine
 		- DONE: for look, don't show container contents as 'nothing' if the container is_empty()
-		- INPROC: universalize use of title, description, writing, condition, vis_obj_lst
+		- DONE: universalize use of title, description, writing, condition, vis_obj_lst
 			- DONE: update examine() with obj_cond_disp()
 				- DONE: ViewOnly
 					- DONE: Update ViewOnly.examine()